its-kundan/dev-portfolio/setup.md

    - Vercel will automatically detect Next.js
 3. **Deploy**: Vercel will build and deploy automatically
 4. **Custom Domain** (Optional): Add your custom domain in Vercel settings

-### Environment Variables:
-No environment variables are required for this portfolio setup.

 ## 🔧 Customization Options